Is There a Dimmer Outlook Ahead for Agnico Eagle Mines Limited (AEM)?

 Many brokerage firms have already submitted their reports for AEM stocks, with RBC Capital Mkts repeating the rating for AEM by listing it as a “Outperform.”
 The predicted price for AEM in the upcoming period, according to RBC Capital Mkts is $63 based on the research report published on October 06th of the current year 2021.

-Volatility was left at 2.41%, however, over the last 30 days, the volatility rate increased by 2.90%, as shares sank -2.92% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -8.74% lower at present.
+Volatility was left at 2.45%, however, over the last 30 days, the volatility rate increased by 2.99%, as shares surge +0.14% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -0.61% lower at present.

-During the last 5 trading sessions, AEM fell by -5.76%, which changed the moving average for the period of 200-days by -26.36% in comparison to the 20-day moving average, which settled at $55.53.
-In addition, Agnico Eagle Mines Limited saw -25.97% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, AEM rose by +8.69%, which changed the moving average for the period of 200-days by -15.89% in comparison to the 20-day moving average, which settled at $55.53.
+In addition, Agnico Eagle Mines Limited saw -18.92% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for AEM